gabrielgio/ClientDB/README.md

-# Deprecate
+# Deprecated
-This repos is no being update anymore since Microsft had released a DocumentDB (which now it is called CosmosDB) webclient that doesn't suck.
+This repos is no being update anymore since Microsoft had released a DocumentDB, which now it is called CosmosDB, webclient that doesn't suck.

 # ClientDB